-The City of Xenia is closely monitoring the COVID-19 situation as it develops.
-The City is in the process of adopting policies and procedures to protect the general public as well as members of our safety forces and other employees.
+The City of Xenia is closely monitoring the COVID-19 situation as it develops and has adopted policies and procedures to protect the general public as well as members of our safety forces and other employees.
 The health of our residents and employees is a top priority and while we approach this virus with an abundance of caution, we urge residents to remain calm as we navigate this together.

-On Monday, March 16, Xenia City Manager Brent Merriman signed a declaration of a State of Emergency in Xenia, which is in line with other declarations at the state and federal level.
-The declaration makes Xenia eligible for funding as it relates to expenses incurred by the virus response.
-The declaration also allows the City to make operational changes on the local level.
-Xenia City Council passed an ordinance at its first meeting in March to give the City Manager the authority to declare a state of emergency.
+A State of Emergency was declared by Xenia City Manager Brent Merriman on Monday, March 16.
+The State of Emergency is in line with other declarations at the state and federal level and makes Xenia eligible for funding as it relates to expenses incurred by the virus response.
+The declaration also allowed the City to make operational changes at the local level.
+Xenia City Council passed an ordinance at its first meeting in March that gives the City Manager the authority to declare a state of emergency.

 ANSWERING YOUR QUESTIONSThe Ohio Department of Health has set up a call center for anyone to call with questions regarding COVID-19.
 The call center is staffed seven days a week and is open from 9 a.m. - 8 p.m.
 If you have a question, you can call between those hours at 1-833-427-5634.